YYvanYang/eslint-config-with-husky/README.md

 }
 ```

-4. Installation and setup lint-staged and husky
+4. Installation and setup lint-staged and husky with following command Or manual install and config husky with lint-staged by yourself
 ```
 npx mrm@2 lint-staged
 ```